How to check your breasts

 - A change in size or shape – it may be that one breast has become larger

-- Changes on or around the nipple – rash, flaky or crusted skin
+- A change on or around the nipple, such as a rash, or flaky or crusted skin

 - Swelling in your armpit or around your collarbone

 Look for changes by using a mirror so that you can see the breasts from different angles.

 Feel for changes: An easy way of feeling your breast is with a soapy hand in the bath or shower.
 Some women prefer to feel for changes while lying down.

 Know what is normal for you